Tulane University Marching Band

 Mardi Gras parades are not your typical parade!
 The TUMB rolls down the street with our Shockwave dance team, color guard, band proper, and battery percussion sections followed by the official Volkswagen Bus of the TUMB.
 Don't expect to see the band in military ranks because they get down and dirty, dancing to drum cadences and playing some of New Orleans' funkiest music directly into the crowd!
 Watch for the official parade throws of the TUMB, annual-themed doubloons thrown by staff and parade chaperones!
 So Grab a slice of King Cake (avoid the baby!), head down to your spot (sidewalk or neutral ground?), and you'll see the TUMB as they are every year dancing by and "playing you somethin' mister!"

 The TUMB is frequently invited to participate in high-profile events in and around New Orleans.
-Most recently, the TUMB was featured on the acclaimed CBS drama, NCIS: New Orleans, during Carnival season 2015.
+Most recently, the TUMB played the College Night halftime show for the New Orleans Pelicans.
+The TUMB was featured on the acclaimed CBS drama, NCIS: New Orleans, during Carnival season 2015 (video below).
 They have also appeared on Fox & Friends in 2013, Wheel Of Fortune's College Week in 2011, and in the New Orleans Saints Super Bowl XLIV Victory Parade in 2010.